-For entry to all degrees, 6 subjects including English, Irish (unless exempt), and four other subjects in the Leaving Certificate (GCE/GCSE or other acceptable qualification) are required.
+For entry to all degrees, 6 subjects including English, Irish (unless exempt), and four other subjects in the Leaving Certificate (or equivalent GCE/GCSE or other acceptable qualification) are required.

 Candidates born and fully educated outside the Republic of Ireland (26 counties) who are presenting qualifications other than the Leaving Certificate for matriculation are automatically exempt from Irish and do not need to make an application to NUI.

 A third language must be included among the other subjects for most degree programmes in Arts, Human Sciences, Law, Social Science, Commerce, Medicine and Health Sciences and some other degrees.

 For Business programmes such as Commerce, the subjects presented must include Mathematics and for courses in the Sciences (i.e. Science and also Agriculture, Engineering, Food Science and Technology, Medicine, Dentistry and Health Sciences) Mathematics and a Science subject.